PPTTRRKK/YeeLight-Windows/README.md

  - - Change colors of RGB flow
  - Support for other devices like light strips(testing not possible because I dont have any other devices)
  - Sell the program somewhere because I need money
+ - Create an icon for every connected bulb